 tracking tips for finding and analyzing wildlife sign.
 Finally the

-reader is invited to try his own hand at a dozen or so identification problems, each with a photograph
+reader is invited to try his own hand at a dozen or so identification and interpretation problems, each with

-and background information about the problem’s context.
-An appendix provides the author’s solutions
+a photograph and background information about the problem’s context.
+An appendix provides the author’

-and describes recommended preparations for tracking, including clothing and equipment, land
+s solutions and describes recommended preparations for tracking, including clothing and equipment,

 The Next Step is packed with over 400 pages of useful information and is completely illustrated with over

 200 photographs, diagrams and drawings.
-It is under contract for release in 2014 by McDonald &
+It is under contract for release in fall 2014 by McDonald &

 Woodward Publishing Company (www.mwpubco.com).